sstewart1993/c-force/README.md

 # c4_game
-This was my version of a javascript game of connect four created using mongoDb, Vue and of JS.
+This was my version of a javascript game of connect four created using mongoDb, Vue and JS.
 If you are reading this then why not download it and give it a try...
-My The Force Be With You!
+May The Force Be With You!

 ## Project setup